-- A half cent increase to the state sales tax, which has not been raised since 1969, would provide the new, ongoing revenue source schools need to support an increase to teacher salaries. - More than \$80 million would be dedicated to the general fund of school districts to support teacher salaries for the 2016-17 school year. - Approximately \$62.5 million in new money would be provided to schools through the half cent increase. - \$19.2 million would be transitioned from the school district pension fund to the general fund through a \$0.263 mill levy increase to all school districts' general funds.
+- A half cent increase to the state sales tax, which has not been raised since 1969, would provide the new, ongoing revenue source schools need to support an increase to teacher salaries. - More than \$80 million would be dedicated to the general fund of school districts to support teacher salaries for the 2016-17 school year. - Approximately \$63 million in new money would be provided to schools through the half cent increase. - Approximately \$34 million in property tax relief will be provided for all property tax payers. - \$19.2 million would be transitioned from the school district pension fund to the general fund through a \$0.263 mill levy increase to all school districts' general funds. - Districts with money still in their pension fund will have five years to spend that fund down before it is merged into the general fund.